 It is a language in competition with Java that is robust with Windows and as a result, is used to create large Windows applications and large websites.
 In other words, it doesn’t offer the cross-platform universality of Java, but it is nevertheless very popular and a sought-after programming language with employers given the fact that the Windows environment is so prevalent with companies.

 Guido van Rossum, who created the Python language, wanted a “short, unique, and slightly mysterious” name and decided on Python while reading published scripts from “Monty Python’s Flying Circus”.
 No, seriously.
 So why is it one of the most popular programming languages?

 Similar to Ruby, Python is known for its readability and simplicity and serves as a good introductory language for budding developers.
 Hugely important for data analytics, it also gained popularity in replacing Java in introductory programming classes in college courses.

 Ruby has gained popularity for its readability and relative ease to learn.
 It’s a popular introductory programming language as it was built with the belief that programming should be fun.
 It provides a great introduction to object oriented programming and concepts like the MVC architecture.

 A popular framework built with Ruby code is Ruby on Rails.
-Just like how train tracks make it easier for a train to travel to its destination than navigating over unchartered terrain, Rails allows barreling web-developer-locomotives to quickly build effective websites using established conventions and foundations.
+Just like how train tracks make it easier for a train to travel to its destination than navigating over uncharted territory, Rails allows barreling web-developer-locomotives to quickly build effective websites using established conventions and foundations.